russelltaylor05/currency-arbitrage/readme.md

 | BTC | 115.65 | 88.8499 | 12325.44 | - |

+### Single Currency

+This graph shows all arbitrage possibilities starting with a single currency.
 ```
-All Arbitrage possibilities starting with a single currency

                USD